A long list Of GDPR Subject Access Request Is In Store For OrganisationsSeptember 26, 2018 |GDPR

 However, the fact that this service is now free may cause a problem for businesses with disgruntled ex-employees.
 For example, and there is very little that can prevent this type of unwarranted and bureaucratic nightmare!

-Organisations will just have to be prepared to deal with these requests professionally.
+Organizations will just have to be prepared to deal with these requests professionally.
 Tough, bear in mind that any subsequent requests can occur by the same data subject.
 And, if dealt with correctly the first time around, can legitimately (and politely) knocked back.

 Ensure a good strategy is in place

-- driving licence,
+- driving license,

 - or other ids.